Axway/platform-management-docs/content/en/docs/management_guide/overview.md

 * **Overview** - displays  key metric information relevant to a product line to which your organization is subscribed.
 All users will see the Overview link.
 * **Business Insights** - navigates you to [Business Insights](https://docs.axway.com/bundle/amplify-central/page/docs/get_actionable_insights/index.html).
 Users with the Central Admin and Developer roles will see the Business Insights link.
 * **Search Audit** - navigates you to the Search Audit.
 Users with the Auditor role will see the Search Audit link.
 * **Apps** - displays the list of applications for your organization and where you can [manage your applications](/docs/management_guide/managing_applications/).
-Organizations with apps will see this link.
+Organizations with registered apps will see this link.
 * **Custom Queries** - if configured, displays custom query summary information and enables the creation of custom analytics queries.

 ## Overview